codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 </script>

 Here we're gonna discuss the function outside in.
-The function should be re-use-able so we can add more items by simply calling it multiple times with various `text`.
+The function should be re-use-able so we can add more and more items by simply calling it multiple times with various `text`.

-The first part of the function is about creating a new element object which models a `<a href="#">` element.
+The first part of the function is about creating a new element object which models an anchor element `<a href="#">`.
 The function `createElement` of the object `document` take in an HTML tag's name to create the new element object.
 Binding the new object's `textContent` with given text and modifying its attribute `href` are both done by using related variables.

 The second part of the function is about attaching the new element object to the dropdown list: Finding the list using its `id`; Then `appending` the new item as